designstem/projects/equilibrium/index.md

 ##### 3.

-Float the empty boat and start adding quarters one at a time.
+Float the empty boat and start adding quarters, one at a time.
 Add them slowly so you don’t flip the boat over!
 What happens to the boat as you add quarters?
 How many quarters does it take to sink the boat?

 -